-THR 302 Topics in Theatre History/Literature. $3\ cr.$
+THR 302 Topics in Theatre History/Literature.
+3 cr.

-An in-depth study of theatre in a specific historical time period, dramatic genre or sub-genre, or production aspect that will attempt to directly correspond to a WLC Theatre Department production.
-Prequisite: THR 301 or consent of instructor.
+An in-depth study of theatre in a specific historical time period, dramatic genre or sub-genre, or production aspect that may directly correspond to a WLC Theatre Department production.
+Prerequisites determined by topic, THR 201 and/or THR 301.